What it means

 Common misconceptions

-ABM is often misunderstood because the term gets reduced to tactics.
-LinkedIn ads, direct mail, intent data, and personalized landing pages can support ABM, but none of them make the company account-based on their own.
+ABM gets misunderstood because the term keeps getting reduced to tactics.
+LinkedIn ads, direct mail, intent data, and personalized landing pages can support ABM, but none of them make a company account-based on their own.

 -

-Misconception: ABM is only for enterprise companies: ABM is most common in enterprise motions, but any company with a defined high-value account universe can use the discipline.
-The question is not company size; the question is whether concentration beats broad demand capture.
+Misconception: ABM is only for enterprise companies: ABM is most common in enterprise motions, but any company with a defined high-value account universe can use it.
+The question is not company size; it is whether concentration beats broad demand capture.

 -

 Misconception: ABM replaces demand generation: ABM and demand generation can work together.
-Demand generation captures and creates market interest; ABM concentrates effort on accounts the company has already decided are worth disproportionate attention.
+Demand generation captures and creates market interest; ABM focuses effort on accounts the company has already decided deserve disproportionate attention.

 -

 Misconception: The more named accounts, the better: A bloated named-account list destroys focus.
-If every account is strategic, no account is strategic.
+If every account is strategic, no account is.

 -

 Misconception: Personalization is the strategy: Personalization is execution.
-Strategy is deciding which accounts matter, why they matter, what buying problem exists, and how sales, marketing, and product will coordinate pressure over time.
+Strategy is deciding which accounts matter, why they matter, what buying problem exists, and how sales, marketing, and product will apply coordinated pressure over time.

 -

-The practical test is whether the ABM program changes company behavior.
-If it does not change priorities, meetings, sales actions, content, executive involvement, and measurement, it is not ABM — it is a campaign with a target list.
+The practical test is whether the ABM program changes how the company behaves.
+If it does not change priorities, meetings, sales actions, content, executive involvement, and measurement, it is not ABM.
+It is a campaign with a target list.